alialib/alia/docs/basic-signals.md

 --------------

-It's important to understand that although signals are conceptually values that vary over time and persist across frames of an application, actual alia signal objects are just transient interfaces to the underlying signal.
+It's important to understand that although signals are conceptually values that vary over time and persist across frames of an application, actual signal objects are just transient interfaces to the underlying signal.
 It's common to create signal objects on the stack, when and where they're needed, and even adapt/compose them on the spot to create more interesting signals.
 For example,